toladata/Knowledgebase/12-learn-toladata/lesson-1-test/project-management-and-mande-in-organizations.md

 \[link to transcripts on GDrive\]

-### PMD Pro

-PMD Pro is a recognized project management and M&E approach, adopted by many non profits across humanitarian and development sector.
-TolaData structure mirrors that methodology.

-Find more details about [PMD Pro on the official site](http://www.pm4ngos.com/pmd-pro-1/) \[link redirects to an external website\].

 ### Analyze and improve your routine

 Quizz

+> ### Further reading
+>
+> **PMD Pro** is a recognized project management and M&E approach, adopted by many non profits across humanitarian and development sector.
+TolaData structure mirrors that methodology.
+>
+> Find more details about [PMD Pro on the official site](http://www.pm4ngos.com/pmd-pro-1/) \[link redirects to an external website\].